-A. My biggest strength is commitment to my work and decision making.
+A. My biggest strength is a commitment to my work and decision-making.
 Once I set my mind on something I follow through with what needs to be done to achieve the task.

 Q. What personal lessons have you learned as an entrepreneur?

-A. I have realised that business growth only happens through learning, trying, failing, and following through on ideas, tasks and goals.
-I have learned that feedback, even critical ones, are great opportunities for personal and business growth.
+A. I have realized that business growth only happens through learning, trying, failing, and following through on ideas, tasks and goals.
+I have learned that feedback, even critical ones, are a great opportunity for personal and business growth.